lvgl/lvgl/docs/overview/style-props.rst

 border_width
 ~~~~~~~~~~~~

-Set hte width of the border.
+Set the width of the border.
 Only pixel values can be used.

 .. raw:: html